 Your health care providers must provide you with your records within 30 days of your request.

-In order to obtain more information about or apply for VR, you may call 800-537-2549 or visit your local office.
-VR offers an orientation for individuals to become familiar with what VR has to offer; it is recommended that you attend orientation before applying for VR benefits.
+In order to obtain more information about or apply for VR, you can call 800-537-2549 or visit your local office.
+VR offers an orientation for individuals to become familiar with what VR has to offer; it's recommended that you attend orientation before applying for VR benefits.

 The Office of Hearing Operations (OHO) is responsible for handling all disability appeals.
 There are two OHO hearing offices in Connecticut that hear cases from the local SSA field offices.
 The contact information and the local SSA offices that they cover are listed below.